American Library Association - Core Competences of Librarianship (2022)

 Competency Statements from Other Organizations

-American Association of Law Libraries (AALL)- AALL Guidelines for Graduate Programs in Law Librarianship
+American Association of Law Libraries (AALL) - AALL Competencies for Law Librarians and Legal Information Professionals

 American Society for Information Science and Technology (ASIST) - ASIST Educational Guidelines